 To be honest, I've been going back and forth for WEEKS now trying to decide if I should go forth with creating this blog.

-Since starting my channel in 2015, God has laid such a burden on my heart to share bits of my story and things that He has been teaching me through social media, Youtube specifically.
+Since early 2015, God has laid such a burden on my heart to share bits of my story and things that He has been teaching me through social media, Youtube specifically.
 However, these past few months I've been feeling God leading me more into sharing my story through blogging and an online Bible study rather than Youtube, which is a scary step that feels almost like starting over.
 Did I mention I know NOTHING about leading an online Bible study or blogging?
 Yikes...

 So over the past few weeks I've been signing up for blogging courses, scouring Pinterest and finding articles titled "How to gain 5,000 pinterest followers in 40 days," "how to build your platform and gain an audience on Instagram quickly," and "top Christian blogging tips."
 And to be honest, I was really excited and motivated for about a week, but I quickly became overwhelmed.